NeonHorizon/lipopi/README.power_up_power_down.md

 >NOTE - Before doing anything, be sure to run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by "No".
 >This prevents the Pi using GPIO 14 for the console (which would shut off the power).
+>You may also need to edit your boot config by typing sudo nano /boot/config.txt and change enable_uart=0 to enable_uart=1

 >Python on the Pi - if you do not have Python and the Rpi.GPIO library installed on your Pi then you will need to do the following